National Fruit Compote Day

 History of National Fruit Compote Day

-Exactly when Fruit Compote Day started being observed isn’t clear, but the food item is celebrated has been around for donkey’s years.
+Exactly when National Fruit Compote Day started being observed isn’t clear, but the food item is celebrated has been around for donkey’s years.
 The word ‘compote’ is from the French language, meaning a mixture.

 With no dairy ingredients, fruit compote became a popular staple cuisine in Europe – but you will often find it served with yogurt or whipped cream.
 Many people who observe a dairy-free diet will also freeze fruit compotes in containers and eat this as a dairy-free ice cream substitute!

 Fruit compote also goes well with cakes and biscuits, often serving as the fruity part of homemade cheesecakes.
 Pouring it over granola and cream also makes it the perfect end to a full course meal.